 University of Melbourne

-Can you give me a quick overview of the type of mathematics you are studying and its potential applications or outcomes
+Give me a quick overview of the type of mathematics you are studying, and/or the aims of your research and its potential applications/outcomes.

-You received an AMSI BioInfoSummer registration scholarship to attend AMSI BioInfoSummer.
-How important was this in terms of your ability to attend and fully participate in the sessions throughout the week?
+You received a grant to attend AMSI Winter School.
+How important was this in terms of your ability to attend, fully participate in the program and meet others studying in similar fields?